Corporate Governance Statement

 Code of Conduct

-The Board has adopted a code of conduct that details the conduct and behaviour it expects from the employees of the Company in the performance of their duties.
-All employees are expected to perform their duties with professionalism, efficiency, fairness, impartiality, honesty and sensitivity.
+The Board has adopted a code of conduct that details the conduct and behaviour it expects from its workers in the performance of their duties.
+All workers are expected to perform their duties with professionalism, efficiency, fairness, impartiality, honesty and sensitivity.

 4. Risk Management